ishaan-puniani/DevConsoleLoggerForMobile/README.md

-Developer Console Logger For Mobile and other devices
+Developer Console Logger For Mobile and other Handheld devices
 ======================================================

 Writes the console log and debug information including error that are trapped on developer console in HTML container so that it can be viewed on the devices where developer console is not available like mobile, PDA, iPod, iPad, Apple watch